 “I’m partial to the fizzles,” Beads said.

 “Which ones are they?”
-Avril leaned in over the tin to see, but something dug into his side and sparked.
+Avril leaned in over to see, but something dug into his side and sparked.
 Avril felt a jolt of pain as his body stiffened, and then the bright desert light faded.

 As he slipped into darkness, he thought, Right, fizzles.